iorveth/scrt-poker-joker/README.md

 - 5 Dice per player
 - there is a base bet value per die in the game (set by the initiator, more on this later)
-- the initial total stake is number of players x base bet x number of dice x 2 ( first roll and reroll can be up to all dice )
+- each player lock fund in a pool `base bet * number of dice * 2`; `2` because each player can roll max all dice twice

 ### Play

+- on each roll, fund is withdrawn from the players' pools to the stake
 - each player takes turn to roll all 5 dice in their initial roll
 - after each initiall roll, each player can reroll an arbitrary number of die/dices: _r_ (up to 5) once
 - if the player decides to reroll
 - after all players have had their initial (optional reroll), the player with the highest score wins
-- any stake on top of the `base bet * total dice rolled` will be return to the player
+- any remaining funds in the pools are returned to the player
+- all stake are transfered to the winner

 #### Modes